SolidOS/solidos/README.md

 The SolidOS team is always looking for volunteers to help improve SolidOS.
 Pull Requests (PRs) and edits are always welcome from code, to text, to style.
 We are looking for UX designers, technical writers, frontend developers, backend developers, DevOps.
 Don't let these titles intimidate you; they are just some examples.
 You can find your own place no matter the level of knowledge you are at.

-To check possible tasks you can help with, the best is to visit us on a [weekly team meeting](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html) or on the [instant chat](https://gitter.im/solid/solidos) and say 'Hi'.
-We will try our best to pair you up with a buddy to help you to get started.
+To check possible tasks you can help with immediately, look on the [Newcomer View in the Project board](https://github.com/orgs/SolidOS/projects/1/views/3).
+You are welcome to visit us on a [weekly team meeting](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html) or on the [instant chat](https://gitter.im/solid/solidos) and say 'Hi' or let us know about any blocker you might have.

 ### For anyone up to writing some code

 We keep track of stuff to do in Git issues of each repo.
-[Here](https://github.com/solidos/solidos/issues) is the link to the SolidOS open issues.
-But make sure to visit the underlying repos for specific issues (see: [SolidOS technical intro](#-SolidOS-technical-intro) for links).
+[An overview](https://github.com/orgs/SolidOS/projects/1/views/4) you can find on the project board.

 Writing tests as a way to understand the code is always a good idea.
 Tests, in each repo, should be found in the `test` folder.
-One can start from there or/and add tests there.
+One can start from there or/and add tests.

 ### For anyone who likes builds or GitHub CI or releases or deployments

 There is a process and code in place to help with SolidOS releases.
 However, we would like to get better and automatize as much as possible.
+Open issues can be found on the [Project Board](https://github.com/orgs/SolidOS/projects/1/views/4) under the CI category.
 We describe next each part.

 #### Builds